Toronto

 Keeping on top is important, so that you are always ready for tests.
 Practice daily.
 On the day before the test, you need to review your own study notes / notes taken in class, and practice a variety of questions Label questions under type 1, type 2, type 3 etc., and this will help you organize your knowledge and avoid getting confused.
 On concepts, try write out the concepts in your own words, and this will facilitate your understanding of the materials.

-Toronto Summer School FAQ
+Summer School Toronto FAQ

-What is Summer School in Toronto?
+What is summer school in Toronto?

 to enrol